fdcolon/mobile-flashcards/README.md

 ## Notes

+- The project was tested on `Android` device because my personal computer has Windows and I was not able to create a virtual machine for Mac.
+However, it is planned to work on both devices: `Android` and `iOS`.
 - Deleting Decks was not required in the Rubric.
 - Loading/Processing modals were not required in the Rubric.
 - Added api method `resetData` for testing purposes such as verify the `Welcome` screen was working as expected.